Data Entry: Individual Client Methodology

 The planning method indicates how RightCapital handles the surplus or shortage of cash flow in any given year.
 To learn more about planning methods and the impact on a client plan, read the article on understanding planning methods as well as the article on cash flows.

 Cash flow in simulation starts

 This setting determines the timing of the cash flow projections, whether you use a rolling 12-month projection or illustrate a calendar-year based projection starting at the beginning of the current year or the next year.
 See additional details on cash flow timing options.

-The default setting is Same asset allocation for all years; No Glide Path.
+The default setting for allocation method is Same asset allocation for all years.
 When using the default setting the client's specified asset allocation, entered in the Profile > Net Worth area, will remain constant throughout the life of the plan.

 The third choice is a default, or customized, glide path for each client.
 If a glide path is enabled, the client's investment allocation will slowly migrate to the glide path allocation over the specified number of years.
 See additional details about glide paths.

 If you choose to uncheck the "Rebalance across account types for current allocation" setting the allocation method will use Same asset allocation for all years by default.

 This setting determines how manual distributions interact with Required Minimum Distributions (RMDs) calculated automatically by the system.
 Options include having the manual distributions added to the RMDs, having the system calculate the greater of the manual distributions and RMDs, or overriding the system's RMD calculation to just use the manual distributions.
 This setting applies across all account types.

 RMD added to manual distribution is the default; in this

 Greater of RMD and manual distribution means that if the RMD calculated is greater than the distribution entered, RightCapital will use the RMD amount;